-The password for using this user name to connect to the agent is set with the --manager-password option.
+The password for using this user name to connect to the agent is set with the mcmd_password option.

 • Sets a user name for the MySQL account to be used by the mcmd agent to access the SQL nodes.
-If the option is not specified, the default value of mcmd is used.

-When an SQL node is initialized, the mcmd agent creates a new MySQL user account on it using the user name set by the option and the password set by the --manager-password option.
+When an SQL node is initialized, the mcmd agent creates a new MySQL user account on it using the user name set by the option and the password set by the mcmd_password option.
 This account is created with all privileges on the MySQL server including the granting of privileges.
-In other words, it is created as if you had executed GRANT ALL PRIVILEGES ON \.\ ...
-WITH GRANT OPTION in the mysql client.
+In other words, it is created as if you had executed GRANT_ALL_PRIVILEGES_ON . ...
+WITH GRANT_OPTION in the mysql client.
 The existing MySQL root account is not altered in such cases, and the default test database is preserved.